openhab/website/blog/2025-07-21-openhab-5-0-release.md

 ### Multiple "Home" Support

 Tassilo Karge ([@TAKeanice](https://github.com/TAKeanice)) has contributed one of the most requested features to the iOS app, support for multiple homes!
 Users can now have different preferences for their primary home, a vacation home, the office, etc... and quickly switch between them.
-Even more impressive is that push notifications and iOS shortcuts are also multi-home aware, selecting the correct home before performing an action.
+Even more impressive is that push notifications and iOS shortcuts are also multi-home-aware, selecting the correct home before performing an action.

 ### Kiosk Features

 Many users like to use iPads or iPhones as kiosk devices, running the openHAB app in Apple's "Guided Mode", which locks the device to a single app.
-Unfortunately, iOS lacks a built in screen saver for always-on devices, which is not ideal for many situations.
+Unfortunately, iOS lacks a built-in screen saver for always-on devices, which is not ideal for many situations.
 The openHAB iOS app now features a robust embedded screen-saver with granular configuration options for everything from clock styles, fonts and sizes, to animation speeds and dimming settings.
 Whether running as a wall mounted tablet, or as a nightstand clock, the openHAB app can more comfortably blend into your home environment.